 Living statues, Zorba-style dance circles and the Shake Ya Groove Thang DJs were just three highlights from opening night at L.A.
-Greek Fest, but of course we attended Saint Sophia Cathedral to gorge on home-style Greek food.
+Greek Fest, but of course I attended Saint Sophia Cathedral to gorge on home-style Greek food.
 There was plenty of it, and the food compared favorably with L.A.’s better casual Greek restaurants.

 “Celebrating a taste of Greece” required so much food that festival organizers had to assign four distinct areas: Taverna, Sports Bar, Food Court and Parish Center Hall.
 A central courtyard was decked out in the colors of the Greek flag: blue and white, and revelers filled almost every table.